We understand that looking for a new church home can be a daunting task.

 Visiting a Worship Service

 There are two worship services each Sunday morning, so you may choose the time most convenient for you.
 The first service is at 8:45 a.m., while the second is at 10:55 a.m.
-Most people attend the 10:55 service, which includes a full choir.
+The 10:55 service is also live streamed on YouTube.

 Use either set of steps at the Broad Street side (front) of the building to enter the sanctuary.
-If you need to use the elevator, you may access the “elevator door” on the construction side of the building from Spring Street.
+If you need to use the elevator, you may access it by entering the gathering vestibule in the new building through either the Broad Street or Spring Street doors.
 If you have been in Sunday School, someone in the class you visit will show you how to find your way from the Sunday School room to the sanctuary.
 The typical worship service lasts one hour.

 Visiting a Sunday School (Bible Study) Class